wryandginger/esphome_zigbee_projects/README.md

 * [(Mouser) M5Stack Grove Cable](https://www.mouser.com/ProductDetail/M5Stack/A034-D?qs=81r%252BiQLm7BQIX3ZPS9TpAA%3D%3D)  ~$2 before tax, shipping, and tariffs of about 25 cents.

-# sk6812-lamp.stl - This is a 3D Model (STL) of a lamp to use with the SK6812 (15 LED) config.
+# sk6812-lamp.stl - a 3D Model (STL) of a lamp to use with the SK6812 (15 LED):

 * This is a 3D printable cylander lamp that snugly fits the NanoC6 module and the LED.
 * Print using clear/transparent PLA at 5% infill and use Archimedes screw as your infill pattern for optimal light diffusion.
 * Print time: 90 minutes on a FlashForge Adventurer 5MPro and sliced with OrcaSlicer.
 * You can literally place this upside down, sideways, right side up, whatever you think looks best.
 Use the open channel in the back to tuck your cords out of view.
+* This is brighter and more visually appealing than a Philips Hue Bloom.

-# For m5stackc6-ws2812-zb.yaml
+# For m5stackc6-ws2812-zb.yaml:

 * [(Mouser) M5NanoC6](https://www.mouser.com/ProductDetail/M5Stack/C125?qs=jRuttqqUwMQ%2FdHvdW%2FFIaw%3D%3D) ~$6 before tax, shipping, and tariffs of about 50 cents.